Sheila A. Sagear

 The Orbital Eccentricity-Radius Relation for Planets Orbiting M Dwarfs

-The orbital eccentricity-radius relation for small planets is indicative of the predominant dynamical sculpting processes during late-stage orbital evolution.
-We investigate this trend for a sample of smaller M dwarf stars.
-For a sample of 236 single- and multi-transit planets discovered by the TESS and Kepler missions, we constrain orbital eccentricity for each planet from the transit photometry together with a stellar density prior.
+The orbital eccentricity-radius relation for small planets gives us clues as to how planets form and evolve, especially in terms of late-stage dynamical evolution.
+We investigate the eccentricity—radius relation in a sample of planets orbiting M dwarf stars.
+With data from the TESS and Kepler missions, we constrain orbital eccentricities for a sample of ~200 planets.
 We present evidence for a positive eccentricity-radius relationship with elevated eccentricities for planets larger than 3.5 R_earth, similar to the trend for planets orbiting Sun-like stars.
-We find modest evidence that single-transit M dwarf planets near the radius gap exhibit higher eccentricity, consistent with trends for Sun-like stars.
-However, we see no evidence for an increased eccentricity near the radius gap among multi-transit M dwarf planets.
 This work has been submitted to AJ and is in review as of July 2025.

 zoomies: A Tool to Infer Stellar Age from Vertical Action in Gaia Data.

-Stellar age measurements are fundamental to understanding a wide range of astronomical processes, including Galactic dynamics, stellar evolution, and planetary system formation.
-However, extracting age information from main-sequence stars is complicated, with techniques often relying on age proxies in the absence of direct measurements.
-We leverage high-precision astrometric data from Gaia DR3 to construct a stellar age prediction model based only on stellar dynamical properties, namely the vertical action.
-We calibrate hierarchical stellar age–vertical action relations, employing asteroseismic ages for red-giant-branch stars isochrone ages for main-sequence turn-off stars.
-We describe a framework called zoomies based on this calibration, by which we can infer ages for any star given its vertical action.
-This tool is open-source and intended for community use.
+Stellar ages are fundamental to understanding a range of astronomical processes, including Galactic dynamics, stellar evolution, and planetary system formation.
+However, extracting age information for main-sequence stars is complex, especially for the lowest-mass stars.
+We leverage Gaia DR3 astrometry to construct a stellar age prediction model based only on stellar dynamical properties, namely the vertical action.
+We calibrate the hierarchical stellar age–vertical action relation on asteroseismic ages for red-giant-branch stars and isochrone ages for main-sequence turn-off stars.
+We describe a framework called "zoomies" based on this calibration, by which we can infer ages for any star given its vertical action.
+The tool is open-source and intended for community use.

 The Orbital Eccentricities of Planetary Systems Orbiting M dwarfs